 I respect that.
 I don’t know how I would feel about New Orleans if it weren’t my home; like someone growing up in a dysfunctional family, I don’t really know any different.
 But this is home.
 This is my city.
-This is where I’m going to live, God willing and the river don’t rise.
+This is where I’m going to live, God willing and the river don’t rise, forever.

 He never thought of New Orleans as home and found it difficult to live here, both socially and financially, particularly after we divorced in 2010, and last year, he finally moved back to his home in St. Louis.
-I am happy for him.
+I’m happy for him.
 I know the thrill of being back in familiar surroundings, back among childhood friends, back where you know all the shortcuts and the private jokes.

 10 Things You Should Know If Your Parent Has Moved Away